 - Data monitoring, forecasting, communications and control of OE systems;

 - Specific industry-led research projects which will be carried out by research centres, third level institutions and centres of excellence with a high level of expertise in the relevant area.

 At present, imported oil fuels Ireland’s transport sector.
 The Government has introduced the National Biofuel Obligation Scheme.
 This scheme obliges road transport fuel suppliers to use a certain percentage of biofuel in oil and diesel so that their yearly sales of biofuel equal 4% of total sales of fuel.
 This amount will be increased over time.

-Grants are available for electric vehicles to encourage the public to use them, details are available on the SEAI website and in this infographic from the government.
-The ESB currently have 1,200 charge points across Ireland including fast chargers along inter-urban routes.
+Grants are available for electric vehicles to encourage the public to use them, details are available on the SEAI website.
+The ESB currently have over 1,100 charge points across Ireland including fast chargers along inter-urban routes.
 Irelands overall renewable energy targets state that 10% of energy use in the transport sector must be renewable by 2020.